Current Cases

-Plaintiffs, hourly and salaried meat and pork processing workers, who slaughter, age and help prepare the meat for retail distribution, allege that since 2014, Defendants conspired to fix and depress their compensation.
-They also claim that two consulting companies, Agri Stats, Inc. and Webber, Meng, Sahl and Company, Inc. d/b/a WMS & Company, Inc. helped Defendants exchange competitively sensitive compensation data.
+Cohen Milstein is representing hourly and salaried beef and pork processing workers, who slaughter, age and help prepare the meat for retail distribution.
+The workers allege that since 2014 JBS USA Food, Tyson Foods, Cargill, Hormell Foods, American Foods, Perdue Farms, Smithfield Foods, and National Beef Packing, and their subsidiaries conspired to fix and depress their compensation.
+They also claim that two consulting companies, Agri Stats, Inc. and Webber, Meng, Sahl and Company, Inc. d/b/a WMS & Company, Inc., a data consulting company, helped the defendants exchange competitively sensitive compensation data.

 Case Background